e-cathy/mdsd-25/org.xtext.componentsystem.dsl/README.md

 ## Notes & Requirements

 - The `.csdsl` extension is registered by the DSL and associated with the custom editor.
-- Make sure the required Xtext and EMF plugins are installed in your Eclipse environment.
 - The input model must be a valid `.xmi` instance conforming to the `ComponentSystem` metamodel.
-- Xtend and EMF tooling must be available in your Eclipse workspace.